mdawar/terraformjs/README.md

 ## Write your infrastructure configuration in JavaScript

-All the top-level Terraform blocks are defined and can imported from `terraformjs` package:
+All the top-level Terraform blocks are defined and can imported from the `terraformjs` package:

 - `terraform`
 - `provider`
 - `resource`